Key Information

 You must have a GitHub account that you can access during the session.
 Prior knowledge of GitHub and Markdown is helpful, for which we can recommend taking our Introduction to Creating a Website with GitHub and Markdown course (for credit).

 You are encouraged to bring a code or software project that you are working on, for which you would like to create and publish a webpage.
-A sample project will be provided for participants who do not bring a project.
+A sample project will be provided, which you may use to explore the taught materials.

 How to book